Two Hurricanes Could Hit the Gulf Coast Within 48 Hours This Week

 As of Sunday evening, two named storms were gaining strength as they swept across the Gulf of Mexico and toward the coastal states of Louisiana, Mississippi, and east Texas.
 Upgraded from a tropical storm to a Category 1 hurricane on Sunday afternoon, Hurricane Marco is expected to make landfall along the Mississippi River delta at some point on Monday.
 Tropical Storm Laura, which has already battered Haiti and the Dominican Republic with heavy rainfall and high winds, is expected to intensify as it moves further into the Gulf.
-It is expected to reach Category 1 level — with winds ranging from 74 MPH to 94 MPH — late on Tuesday, and is expected to reach Category 2 by the time it makes landfall between east Texas and Mississippi on Wednesday or early Thursday.
+It is expected to reach Category 1 level — with winds ranging from 74 mph to 94 mph — late on Tuesday, and is expected to reach Category 2 by the time it makes landfall between east Texas and Mississippi on Wednesday or early Thursday.

 With some of the largest groups of wildfires to ever hit California still largely uncontrolled in the West and a pandemic still killing over 1,000 Americans on many days this month, below is everything we know about the storms and how they will affect the crises already at hand in the Gulf.